Vedansh-Rawat/Open-Source-Contributions/README.md

-# 🧩 Open Source Contributions - Vedansh Rawat
+# 🧩 Open Source Contributions

 Welcome!
 This repository showcases my open-source contributions!
 It serves as a portfolio of work demonstrating my skills in Python, C, JavaScript, HTML, CSS, and collaborative coding.